By Susan Breslow Sardone

 To many destinations, honeymoon couples are big business.
 So they present packages intended to get you to choose their location over another.

-- Certificate for a free night the next year
+- Certificate for a free night during the following year

 Good: When you get special treatment and valuable benefits.